Welcome to The Coder Cafe!

 Newsletter

-Designed for backend software engineers, DevOps professionals, and SREs, the newsletter covers a range of topics: coding, software engineering, testing, databases, distributed systems, reliability, systems, and soft skills & communication.
+Designed for backend software engineers, DevOps professionals, and SREs, the newsletter covers a range of topics: coding, software engineering, testing, distributed systems, reliability, systems, and soft skills & communication.

 Enter The Coder Cafe, grab a coffee (or a tea), and explore foundational, timeless concepts—the building blocks of a successful career.